mpv-player/mpv/DOCS/man/options.rst

     only by mpv internally, or mpv-provided scripts, config files, or .desktop files.
 See `PSEUDO GUI MODE`_ for details.

+    This option should be set at startup.
+Changing this option at runtime has no effect.

 Watch Later
 -----------